CCSU-DesignPatterns-F20/DesignPatternsCourseInfo/Syllabus-417.md

 |------------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|----------|
 | **95-100** | **90-94** | **87-89** | **84-86** | **80-83** | **77-79** | **74-76** | **70-73** | **67-69** | **64-66** | **60-63** | **0-59** |

 **Participation and in class work:**  We will be doing **a lot** of in class group work which is critical to your understanding of the material and drives the entire class' learning.
-As a result I take your effort in it very seriously. **If you do not participate you will not receive a passing grade for this course.** Participating does not simply mean showing up for class.
+As a result I take your effort in it very seriously.
+Participating does not simply mean showing up for class.
 It means fully engaging and contributing to your group’s work during class workshops and discussion boards.
 Simply being part of a group that turns in the work does not mean you are actively contributing.
 A detailed explanation that applies both to lectures as well as in-class work can be found at[ *http://www.cs.ccsu.edu/~williams/classes/WhatDoesClassParticipationMean.pdf*](http://www.cs.ccsu.edu/~williams/classes/WhatDoesClassParticipationMean.pdf).

 Finally, I know you are very bright otherwise you wouldn't be here, and I value your ideas and contributions in making this class better.
 Because I believe your active participation makes the class a better learning experience for all, I appreciate your questions anytime you don’t fully understand something or questions on how the material might be applied in practice.
 I do not expect you to know all of the answers.
 Thoughtful participation regardless of correctness will be rewarded.